EENet: History

-The Estonian Education and Research Network (EENet) was established in August 1993 as a governmental non-profit organization.
+The Estonian Education and Research Network (EENet) was established in August 1993 by the Ministry of Education as a governmental non-profit organization.
 From 1997 until April 2013 EENet operated as a state agency administered by the Estonian Ministry of Education and Research.

 In April, 2013 EENet was transferred to the Information Technology Foundation for Education with all current rights of representation in international organisations.

 EENet managed the Estonian top level domain (.ee) and the Registry during 1993–2013.